zhiqiangjianggithub/EchoSightPro/README.md

 ## Image Output ##

-Channel data is processed in EchoSight-Pro in real time, with beam formation, recursive transimit beamforming calculation, multiple line acquistion calculation, synthetic aperture processing all together, the output is generated.
+Channel data is processed in EchoSight-Pro in real time, with beam formation, recursive transimit beamforming calculation, multiple line acquistion calculation, synthetic aperture processing all together.
+After all the steps(plus some basic post BF steps)the image output is generated.

 __v0.4.0 image MLA1/SYN1(Left) MLA24/SYN24(Right)__